 As discussed above, the consequences of a sex crimes conviction can follow you well outside of the courtroom.
 Specifically, a conviction will require you to register as a sex offender.
 Additionally, if a person fails to register or keep their information current, they can face a whole new round of criminal charges.

-Given the extremely serious nature of sex crime charges, you will want to contact a Fairfax sex crime lawyer if you or someone you love has been charged with a sex crime.
+Given the extremely serious nature of sex crime charges, you will want to contact a Fairfax sex crimes lawyer if you or someone you love has been charged with a sex crime.
 We have the passion, experience, and know-how to help you fight these charges and to obtain the best possible outcome in your case.
-Many times, these charges can be dismissed or reduced, but if the case must go to trial, you are going to want the best Fairfax sex crime lawyer you can get.
-Contact the Law Offices of Randall Sousa today for a free consultation with an aggressive and affordable Fairfax sex crime lawyer.
+Many times, these charges can be dismissed or reduced, but if the case must go to trial, you are going to want the best Fairfax sex crimes lawyer you can get.
+Contact the Law Offices of Randall Sousa today for a free consultation with an aggressive and affordable Fairfax sex crimes lawyer.
 571-354-6164

 Virginia Inmate Search